 Many people mistakenly believe toenail surgery is a complicated procedure requiring a hospital visit.
 However, this is often not the case.
 It’s a fairly routine procedure that our expert team of podiatrists can perform at any of our London clinics.

 We perform two types of surgery: a partial nail avulsion, where we remove one or both sides of the affected nail, or a total nail avulsion, where the entire nail is removed.

 The area will be numbed throughout the procedure using local anaesthetic that blocks the nerve endings, so you don’t feel any pain.
 Once the nail has been removed we use a chemical to destroy the cells, preventing regrowth.

 We dress the nail so you can go home, and arrange for follow-up appointments to check that it’s healing properly.

-Yes, the procedure is carried out under local anaesthetic so you can eat as normal beforehand.
+Yes, the procedure is carried out under local anesthetic so you can eat as normal beforehand.

 We recommend you wear loose-fitting or open-toed shoes on the day of your surgery.

 No, you should arrange for somebody to drive you home.
-Your motor insurance could be compromised by having a local anaesthetic in your toe.
+Your motor insurance could be compromised by having a local anesthetic in your toe.

-Sometimes patients experience slight discomfort once the local anaesthetic has worn off.
+Sometimes patients experience slight discomfort once the local anesthetic has worn off.
 If so, we advise taking a painkiller such as paracetamol for up to two days afterwards.

 We treat the area with a chemical, phenol, to destroy the cells, preventing regrowth.
 There is a less than a 10% chance of the problem nail growing back.